Diljit77/mini-linkedin/README.md

 ## ✨ Features

 - User Authentication (Login / Register)
 - Create, View, and Delete Posts
 - User Profiles with Profile Picture
-- Like / Comment system *(optional)*
+- send a request to other user
 - Responsive Design

 ---